selmanbey/currency-converter/README.md

-This repository contains a currency-converter between EUR, USD, JPY.
+This repository contains a currency-converter app between EUR, USD, JPY.
-It uses the open-source and free API by https://exchangeratesapi.io/
+**See the app here:** https://selmanbey.github.io/currency-converter/

 ## Development
 To run the project on your local machine: